ballerina-attic/ballerina-www/website/two-column-pages/docs/learn/faq.md

 This behavior gives a more natural programming environment for the developer, so she does not have to explicitly consider non-blocking I/O handling semantics.
 Also, this style of physical thread allocation is efficient and lowers the number of context switches optimizing CPU allocations.

 ### Would you provide NLP, ML toolkits around Ballerina?
 We do not have any plans.
-The community can add their own packages through Ballerina Central, and we will work hard to delegate frameworks and projects to the community.
+The community can add their own modules through Ballerina Central, and we will work hard to delegate frameworks and projects to the community.

 ### Which enterprise patterns and microservices patterns does Ballerina support?
 Ballerina is a language that can be used to implement any pattern.
 We provide examples of patterns with [Ballerina By Guide](/learn/by-guide/) related to doing lifecycle integration development.
 Many enterprise patterns are demonstrated with [Ballerina by Example](/learn/by-example/).

 ### What is your support for Docker and Kubernetes?
 What is the plan for supporting other infrastructure environments like CloudFoundry and Mesosphere?
 We provide annotations that activate builder extensions which can generate Dockerfiles, Docker images, and Kubernetes manifests.
 This makes it simple to target a service for deployment in a cloud-native environment.
-These annotations and extensions are provided within packages.
-Packages are a shareable unit and we will work with the ecosystem creates and pushes packages to support other enviornments with custom annotations.
+These annotations and extensions are provided within modules.
+Modules are a shareable unit and we will work with the ecosystem creates and pushes modules to support other enviornments with custom annotations.